Registration is on first come, first serve basis. Full payment is due at time of registration.

 What should my child NOT bring to camp?

 Campers should not bring valuables, electronics, sharp objects, Pokemon Cards or other items that are not needed for camp activities.
-If you want your child to bring a cell phone, please notify a CCC staff member.
+If you want your child to bring a cell phone, please notify a Center staff member.
 Cell phones are not to be used during camp activities.
 We are not responsible for lost or stolen items.

 What about child safety?

 What if my child is ill or becomes sick at camp?

 What if my child needs to take medication during camp?

 When registering your camper, you will complete a medical questionnaire informing us of any allergies, conditions or medications.
 If your child needs to bring medication to camp it MUST be checked into Education Director.
 It should be in a clear plastic baggy with child’s name clearly marked and with complete dosage instructions.
 Camp staff will not administer any medication without a pre-signed authorization from the parent/guardian on file.